buildtesters/buildtest/README.rst

 buildtest `documentation <http://buildtest.readthedocs.io/en/latest/>`_  is your source for getting help with buildtest.
 If you get stuck check out the `current issues <https://github.com/buildtesters/buildtest/issues>`_ to see if you face similar issue.
-If all else fails please create a ticket.
+If all else fails please create an `issue <https://buildtest.readthedocs.io/en/devel/what_is_buildtest.html>`_.

 Source Code
 ------------